bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 That sounded like perfect logic to Adrex.
 Victoria nodded as well, as she leaned towards a table.

-"Now, I spread the powder in a nice row, and as you saw, the rows burn fast" Smearchuckle continued, as she held up her hands to explain further.
+"Now, I spread the powder in a nice row, and as you saw, the rows burned fast" Smearchuckle continued, as she held up her hands to explain further.
 "The way we make rockets, is by storing a certain amount of powder in the bottom of the rocket - just above the nozzle.
 The nozzle size determines how much can be pushed through at the same time.
 Still keeping up?"